Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Three days in Malta isn’t nearly enough, but it’s time enough to taste the best of what the island has to offer, and with a focused itinerary, you can end up seeing quite a lot.

-If you have an extra day, I highly recommend making the trip out to Gozo.
-If you only have time to see Malta in 3 days, consider skipping one of the days in the itinerary to make a day trip to Gozo to see a calmer side to this island archipelago.
+If you have an extra day, I highly recommend making the trip out to Gozo to do some scuba diving in one of the best places in Malta.

 Pro Tip: Even if you only plan to spend a few days in Malta, be sure you have travel insurance to protect you in case of emergency.
 I use and recommend World Nomads to cover me from anything from flight cancellations to scuba diving at very affordable prices